mgiridhar/Wumpus-World/wumpus-2.7/readme.txt

-Wumpus Simulator v2.7 (released 10/27/2015)
+Wumpus Simulator v2.9 (released 09/15/2017)

-Copyright (c) 2015.
+Copyright (c) 2017.
 Washington State University.

 Written by Larry Holder (holder@wsu.edu).

-The Wumpus Simulator is a simple C++ framework for simulating the Wumpus World describing in Russell and Norvig's "Artificial Intelligence: A Modern Approach".
-The idea is for you to modify the Agent.h and Agent.cc files to implement your super-smart agent.
-The agent provided simply accepts commands from the keyboard and executes them in the simulator.
+The Wumpus Simulator is a simple framework for simulating the Wumpus World describing in Russell and Norvig's "Artificial Intelligence: A Modern Approach".
+The simulator is written in C++, but you can design your agent in either C++ or Python.
+The idea is for you to modify the Agent.h and Agent.cc (or PyAgent.py) files to implement your super-smart agent.
+The C++ agent provided simply accepts commands from the keyboard and executes them in the simulator.
 The keyboard commands are 'f' for forward, 'l' for turnleft, 'r' for turnright, 'g' for grab, 's' for shoot, and 'c' for climb.
+The Python agent provided simply goes forward everytime.

 Quick Start
 -----------